-This program brings Creighton’s mission into the community, while introducing high-achieving high school students to what an outstanding undergraduate degree in the sciences at Creighton University offers them.
+This program brings Creighton’s mission into the community, while introducing high-achieving high school students to what an outstanding undergraduate degree in the sciences that Creighton University offers them.

 At the end of their summer experience, each student will submit a formal report disseminating their research findings and give a poster presentation during the final Haddix STEM Corridor Program seminar.

 - Must be a current junior at Omaha North, or Omaha Central, or Omaha South high school.

 - Must be 16 years of age or older by the start of the summer program.
 No exceptions.

 - Should have an interest in pursuing STEM disciplines, degrees and careers in the future.

 - Must have their own housing and reliable daily transportation to program activities.

 - Must be able to commit to eight (8) total weeks (maximum of 300 hours) of research activities during the summer period.

 Applications for Summer 2020 will be available by February 1, 2020.

 To apply to the Haddix STEM Corridor Program students must: